robksawyer/heroku-buildpack-php-columbo/README.md

 ### First time setup

+The Vulcan build script will, if you want, automatically upload the buildpack assets to S3 for you.

-On your local development machine, create an Amazon S3 bucket to hold your buildpack assets:
+To enable this functionality, create an Amazon S3 bucket to hold your buildpack assets:
 ```bash
 # Install Amazon S3 command line tools
 sudo apt-get -y install s3cmd